robonxt/g0blin/README.md

 Q: I got a problem!

-A: Sorry, I'm not the developer, can't really help you.
+A: Sorry, I'm not the developer of the jailbreak, ask @Sticktron

-Credits to the original devs, I only merged and compiled the .ipa.
+All credits to the original devs, I only merged and compiled the .ipa.

-// ORGINAL README STARTS HERE //
+# // ORGINAL README STARTS HERE //

 # g0blin